 All tolls on The Toll Roads are collected electronically -- there are no toll booths at which to stop and pay cash.

-If you are visiting family or friends, find out if they have a FasTrak®* or ExpressAccount® with The Toll Roads.
+If you are visiting family or friends, find out if they have a FasTrak® account with The Toll Roads.
 If so, they can temporarily add your vehicle's license plate number to their account, which will allow you to drive The Toll Roads with no worries about paying online.

 Resolving a Toll Violation

-If you drive The Toll Roads without paying a toll(s), you will receive a Notice Of Toll Evasion in the mail.
+If you drive The Toll Roads without paying a toll(s), you will receive a Notice of Toll Evasion in the mail.
 If it was your first time driving The Toll Roads without paying, the notice will include information on how to pay the toll only (without penalties).
-Click here to pay, resolve or monitor the status of a violation.
+Pay, resolve or monitor the status of a violation.

-Frequent visitors should consider signing up for a Charge ExpressAccount.
-ExpressAccount Charge drivers have tolls charged individually to a designated credit card at the end of each day their license plate passes through a tolling point.
+Frequent visitors should consider signing up for a FasTrak Charge account to have tolls charged individually to a designated credit card at the end of each day their license plate passes through a tolling point.
 There are no monthly maintenance fees and your card is only charged when you drive the road.
 Also, if you are using a rental car you can temporarily add a vehicle's license plate to your account.
-Sign Up for ExpressAccount Charge.
+Sign Up for FasTrak Charge.